stackitcloud/stackit-cli/docs/stackit_config_unset.md

       --iaas-custom-endpoint                 IaaS API base URL.
 If unset, uses the default base URL --identity-provider-custom-client-id   Identity Provider client ID, used for user authentication --identity-provider-custom-endpoint    Identity Provider base URL.
+If unset, uses the default base URL --jwks-custom-endpoint                 Custom endpoint for the jwks API, which is used to get the json web key sets (jwks) to validate tokens when the service-account authentication is activated
-If unset, uses the default base URL --load-balancer-custom-endpoint        Load Balancer API base URL.
+      --load-balancer-custom-endpoint        Load Balancer API base URL.
 If unset, uses the default base URL --logme-custom-endpoint                LogMe API base URL.
 If unset, uses the default base URL --mariadb-custom-endpoint              MariaDB API base URL.
 If unset, uses the default base URL